JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p5-vehicle-detection/carnd-vehicle-detection/writeup-report.md

 ![]()

+I chose the YCrCb image space since this space proved best among other image spaces when testing.
+From the graph above, the model takes advantage of the spread of values in the `Y` or luminance channel as well as the tight luminance groupings; the black car's luminance values are grouped low while the white car's values are grouped high on the specturm.
+Additionally, the roadside vegetation green colors and the yellow lane lines, for example, are respectively grouped together.
 I took the YCrCb channel values and calculated the Histogram of Orientated Gradients (HOG) for each channel.
 The purpose of this comes from the utility of HOG in determining an object within an image.
 HOG groups pixels into cells `pix_per_cell` and then each cell into blocks `cell_per_block`.
 The gradient of the given pixel values are calculated within each cell and the gradient is grouped into `orient` number of bins when taking the histogram.
 I found the following values to be fine enough to reliably detect cars and the absence of cars from test images.